Purchasing a ticket is easy:

-Monthly Passes are sold from the 15th to the 14th of each month.
-For example, if you are looking to buy a May Monthly Pass, it will be for sale from April 15th to May 14th.
+Monthly Passes are sold from the 25th of the current month to the 14th of the new month.
+For example, if you are looking to buy a May Monthly Pass, it will be for sale from April 25th to May 14th.

 The Samsung Galaxy S3 and S4, Galaxy Tab 3, and the HTC One are among the devices that will not be able to run the Metrolink App.

 The Metrolink Mobile Ticketing System is fully certified and compliant with Payment Card Industry standards (PCI-DSS).
 All payments communication are fully encrypted via SSL, any sensitive data we store is highly encrypted and systems are constantly monitored for security vulnerabilities.